 Having said that, today’s challenges go beyond the cancellation of plans and activities.
 Thus, in addition to our focus on flexibility, we have also lent a helping hand to those around us.
 Through the Centre for Learner Affairs, we have disbursed more than RM100,000 in aid to learners and their families who faced personal tragedies this year.

 Meanwhile, learning centre staff around the country reached out to local communities, as was done by Taiping Learning Centre, which gave out supplies to the needy in July, and Sibu Learning Centre, which distributed food baskets in September.

 This year, we have also extended the reach of our flexible online learning approach to non-Malaysian learners.
 By opening up enrolment to more than 20 postgraduate programmes internationally, virtually anyone from anywhere in the world can opt to study at OUM.
 Learners from Zimbabwe, Yemen, Syria, France, the United Kingdom, and a number of other countries have already signed up, thus lending a truly international flavour to our community.

 Finally, as a means to improve operational efficiency, the academic clusters at OUM have been rebranded as faculties beginning 1 December.
-They will now be known as the Faculty of Applied Sciences, Faculty of Education and Social Sciences, and Faculty of Business and Management.
+They will now be known as the Faculty of Technology and Applied Sciences, Faculty of Education and Social Sciences, and Faculty of Business and Management.